 Diazepam (Valium) is a highly addictive sedative that belongs to the benzodiazepine class of medications.
-It is used to treat anxiety, epilepsy, involuntary muscle spasms, and alcohol withdrawal.
-Diazepam works on the CNS by enhancing the effects of GABA, a naturally occurring compound that has a a calming effect.
+It is used to treat anxiety, epilepsy, involuntary muscle spasms, and sometimes to reduce the effects of alcohol withdrawal.
+Diazepam works on the central nervous system by enhancing the effects of GABA, a natural chemical in the body, to produce a calming effect.

 Benzodiazepines (BZD) are one of the most widely prescribed pharmacologic agents in the United States (more than 112 million prescriptions in 2007).
 BZD’s are used for numerous indications, including anxiety, insomnia, muscle relaxation, relief from spasticity caused by central nervous system pathology, and epilepsy.
 BZD’s are also used intraoperatively because of their amnesic and anxiolytic properties.
 However, these properties become undesired side effects in nearly all other clinical instances.
 (NIH)

 Valium has a very short onset of action.
-The effects of taking an oral dose can be felt within 15 minutes.
-Then, it reaches peak concentration about one hour later.
-The physiological effects of diazepam only last about 5 hours.
-However, diazepam is a long acting benzo that stays in your system for several days.
+The effects of taking an oral dose can be felt within 15 minutes, and the drug reaches its peak concentration about one hour after it’s been taken.
+The actual physiological effects of diazepam will only last between 4 to 6 hours, but because it is a very long-acting benzodiazepine, the drug stays in your system for several days.

-Diazepam is a central nervous system depressant, so it slows down your brain and body.
-Some of the side effects of diazepam can include dizziness, drowsiness, lightheadedness, and unsteady balance.
-When taken in high doses, diazepam can cause drowsiness, euphoria, and relaxation.
+Diazepam is a central nervous system depressant that slows down your brain and body.
+Some side effects of diazepam include dizziness, drowsiness, lightheadedness, and unsteady balance.
+However, when taken in high doses, diazepam can cause drowsiness, euphoria, and relaxation.

-Diazepam is a relatively safe medication when taken correctly and taken alone, but it is often mixed with alcohol or other drugs such as opiates.
-Mixing any benzodiazepine, such as diazepam, with alcohol or other opiates can cause severe CNS depression which slows breathing and your heart rate substantially.
+Diazepam is a relatively safe medication when taken correctly and alone, but it is often mixed with alcohol or other drugs, such as opiates.
+Mixing any benzodiazepine, such as diazepam, with alcohol or other opiates can cause severe CNS depression, which substantially slows your breathing and heart rate.

 Treatment for Diazepam Addiction

-So how long does diazepam last?
-In some ways, the answer to this question is irrelevant.
-All you really need to know is that it certainly won’t last forever.
-If you or someone you love is struggling with a diazepam addiction, we’re here to help.
+If you or someone you love is struggling with a diazepam addiction, our addiction specialists can assist you around the clock.
 Absolute Awakenings follows an evidence-based approach to treating substance abuse disorders.
 We are committed to providing long-term recovery for those struggling with addiction.
-Recovery is not a one size fits all approach.
-That’s why every person that walks through our doors experiences a different type of recovery.
+Recovery is not a one size fits all approach, so every person that walks through our doors is provided with a unique and individualized experience.
 Our recovery specialists are waiting to assist you.
 Call us today!